demisto/content/Packs/SophosXGFirewall/Integrations/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### sophos-firewall-rule-list
 ***
-List all firewall rules.
-IMPORTANT: listing start at 0 (not 1!)
+Lists all firewall rules.
+IMPORTANT: Listing starts at 0 (not 1)!

 #### Base Command